mvhungrydev/aws-devsecops-pipeline-module/README.md

 ### Step 4 — Done

-No SNS subscription, no approval email, no Terraform state configuration needed.
-The pipeline is self-contained — consuming projects handle their own deployment after the pipeline produces a verified artifact.
+The pipeline is self-contained — no SNS subscription, no approval email needed.
+Consuming projects handle their own deployment after the pipeline produces a verified artifact.

+> **Note on Terraform state:** Your consuming project needs a backend to store Terraform state.
+The `examples/complete/main.tf` includes an S3 backend configuration — create an S3 bucket for state and update the `backend "s3"` block before running `terraform init`.
+See [Terraform state docs](https://developer.hashicorp.com/terraform/language/settings/backends/s3) if unfamiliar.

 ---